zlepper/itlt/TechnicalDocumentation.md

     - The idea is that you can bypass a server's hub world and quickly join any of the servers through a multiplayer server list-like menu rather than running around a hub world
     - Server hub replies with a json of IPs and Names on join and kicks player.
 Client renders and shows a separate multiplayer server list containing only the entries from the server hub's json with a button to go back to the main server list
 -   Support Java build numbers (e.g. Java 8u51, Java 8u200, etc...)
 -   Support Vanilla's window title changing depending on what you're doing (e.g. "Minecraft 1.16.5 (Multiplayer)" when you click Multiplayer).
-Currently it's static and stays the same from when you first start the game.
+Currently it's static and stays the same as when you first start the game.
+-   Anti-piracy feature (detect and block known pirated launchers by default)